fuzzylogicxx/fuzzylogic/posts/theming-based-on-user-color-scheme-preference.md

 <kbd class="block">Settings > Dark Theme</kbd>

+## Emulating this in browser DevTools

+In Chromium-based browsers you can open DevTools, then open the `Rendering` tool (which might be hidden behind _More Tools_).
+In the _Emulate CSS media feature prefers-color-scheme_ dropdown, select _prefers-color-scheme: dark_ or _prefers-color-scheme: light_.

 ## The theme-color HTML meta tag

 You can use the `theme-color` HTML meta tag to indicate to the browser a colour it can use to customise the display of the page and surrounding elements such as the address bar.
 The reason we have a meta tag solution to this rather than leaving it to CSS is _performance_; it allows the browser to make the relevant updates immediately.